MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/sdn-wizard.md

 1. Wait until the wizard completes its job.
 Stay on this page until all progress tasks are complete.
 Then click **Finish**.

 > [!NOTE]
-> If the deployment fails, delete all created Network Controller VMs and their VHDs from all server nodes, then run the deployment wizard again.
+> If deployment fails, delete all Network Controller VMs and their VHDs from all server nodes, then run the deployment wizard again.

 ## Next steps